 An indicator or factor that can be tracked, usually on an ongoing basis, to determine success or alignment with objectives and goals.

-A metaview acts as a pattern or template of the view, from which to develop individual views.
-A metaview establishes the purposes and audience for a view, the ways in which the view is documented (e.g., for visual modeling), and the ways in which it is used (e.g., for analysis).
+A pattern or template of the view, from which to develop individual views.
+Establishes the purposes and audience for a view, the ways in which the view is documented (e.g., for visual modeling), and the ways in which it is used (e.g., for analysis).